ProgrammingWarmups/www.warmups.dev/slides/chapter1_programparts.md

-Notes: ⏱  Before moving onto the fitness check, make sure that you have an intuitive understanding of variables, functions, and comments and how they worked in the Python program that calculated the arithmetic mean.
+Notes: ⏱  Before moving onto the fitness check, make sure that you have an intuitive understanding of variables, functions, and comments and how they worked in the Python program that calculates the arithmetic mean.